danieleugoletti/foto-direttta/README.md

 The application is developed with [Laravel](https://laravel.com/), [LiveWire](https://laravel-livewire.com/) and [Tailwind CSS](https://tailwindcss.com/).

-A lot of attention is paid to privacy, for this reason the event proposals are anonymous, in moderation by the site administrators.
+A lot of attention is paid to privacy, for this reason the event proposals are anonymous.

 It does not store any user data, no statistical tracking is performed.

 Foto-Diretta in English means:
 ```